thaink/thaink.github.io/src/_posts/18-06-20-Notes-on-class-constructor.md

 ##### 5. If a method does not need to modify data, declare it as const function
 A const function cannot modify any data in the class, so this is a basic rule to ensure your method does not do anything unexpected.
 It is important if you work in a large team.
 ##### 6. If a class has a virtual function, it needs a virtual destructor
-This code ensures the case when a Derived class object is referred by a pointer of its Base class, if you want to delete the object, it actually calls the destructor of the Derived class.
-Without the virtual declaration, only the destructor of Base class could be called and it may leak the resources.
+This code ensures the case when a Derived class' object is referred by a pointer of its Base class, the destructor of the Derived class will be called.
+Without the virtual declaration, it may only call the destructor of Base class  and the resources may be leaked.

 ##### 7. If you have an initializer-List Constructor, remember when it will be called
 If you define a container, you should have a constructor that accepts `initializer_list`.
 That way you can initialize your class with a list of value just like a vector: